tmajne/itwitter/Readme.md

 ## NOTICES
-I don't use getenv function instead of $_ENV because that function is not thread safe
+I don't use getenv function instead of $_ENV because that function is not thread safe By default the websocket server is working on: `localhost:8880` and webserwer is working on `localhost:8888`

+## HOW TO USE IT
+* run php server: `composer run-script server-php`
+* run websocket server: `composer run-script server-websocket`
+* open browser (one or more tabs) on page: `http://localhost:8888`
+* thats all

 ## PHP server
 * `composer run-script server-php`